 When will I receive my diploma?

-With the 2020 exams being written later in the year, results will be sent once the exams are corrected.
-This takes approximately 2 weeks.
 The diplomas will be sent to students approximately 2 months after writing their exams.

 Does my diploma have an expiration date?